 The forum builds upon a wide range of research activities at the University.
 It aims to explore common areas of interest which cut across narrow disciplinary, professional and geographical interests, thus laying the foundations for productive dialogue, exchange and cooperation.
 The forum will invite academic participants from across the University and PhD students.
 External participants and speakers will also be invited.

-The Interdisciplinary Research Forum (IRF) aims to provide a focal point within the University for research concerning key contemporary societal trends and issues, based on LMU researcher areas of expertise (plus externals).
+The Interdisciplinary Research Forum (IRF) aims to provide a focal point within the University for research concerning key contemporary societal trends and issues, based on London Met researcher areas of expertise (plus externals).
 The IRF will be strongly inter-disciplinary in its conception and will actively encourage participation from all areas of the humanities, social and natural sciences.
 Furthermore, it will place emphasis on the involvement of practitioner and policymaker audiences – through direct participation and knowledge exchange.

 - To foster research co-operation between scholars working in London Met and other UK universities, facilitating the development of joint research projects, external bids for funding and publications;